Galac-Tac: Game development

 Galac-Tac began in 1982 as a closed-end PBM game published by Phoenix Publications in Dallas, TX.
 The game was computer-moderated, but the gamemasters would handle "special situations".
+The original game program was "in APL on an IBM PC with a 10MB drive, 5.25 Floppy and 512K of RAM.
+It took 26 hours to run a single game turn for 15 players".
+Game processing improved over time, with a later turn on a 386 processor taking only five minutes.

 In December 1983, as the game reached sixteen universes, the company had to close gameplay for reprogramming to allow faster processing as the original computer could only handle about seven universes.
 By 1990, the publisher name had changed to Delta Games.
 In the early postal mail version of the game, turnaround times for turns was two to three weeks.
 In 1990, Delta Games released an updated version.
 In 2010, husband and wife team Davin Church and Genny White (as well as their associate Doug Neman) as the new Talisman Games game owners began transitioning Galac-Tac to the web using a subscription business model.
 They also created the Galac-Tac Assistant (GTAC), which is still available as of November 2021.
 As of November 2021, the game can also be played by postal mail or email for those with no or limited web access, such as military, those in prison, or other cases.